alexmedinasf/budget_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank MIcroverse for the opportunity and my colleagues for all the help provided
+I would like to thank MIcroverse for the opportunity and my colleagues for all the help provided and Gregoire Vella for the original concept design.
+Check is work! https://www.behance.net/gregoirevella

 <p align="right">(<a href="#readme-top">back to top</a>)</p>